Michigan Sales and Other Dispositions of Capital Assets

 Historical Past-Year Versions of Michigan Form MI-8949

-We have a total of seven past-year versions of Form MI-8949 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eight past-year versions of Form MI-8949 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2017 MICHIGAN Sales and Other Dispositions of Capital Assets MI-8949